eheikes/oscar/task-agent/README.md

 1. Rename the `config.yml.example` file to `config.yml` and fill it out.
     * `trello` -> `lists` should contain the IDs of the Trello lists to include.
 [Read about how to get the ID of a list.](https://customer.io/actions/trello/)
 1. Rename the `.env.example` file to`.env` and fill it out.
+1. The templates for the email are in the `templates` folder.
+You can change them as desired, using the [Handlebars language](https://handlebarsjs.com/guide/).

 ## Usage